03.03.1994 - 04.09.1994

 The 3rd time he backed away even farther and came forward with full steam.
 I was on the rudder.
 He entered the ice channel and the harbour basin; I got order to turn to starboard and the bow went towards the pier.
 I could see people starting to disperse and back off.
 Then I had to turn rudder to port, and we still went forward, the bow was getting closer to the jetty.
 The dockmaster was shouting on the radio to slow down.
 We kept on going, closer and closer.
 Finally, a few meters remained, and Captain set the engines on stop on the telegraph.
 The ship coasted some more and came to a stop with the bow a few feet from the jetty and the aft some 3-4m.
 After clearing the agent and other bureaucrats the captain invited all Officers into his cabin for a stiff drink and to celebrate arrival from our long journey.

 After this contract I was invited to sign on again as Chief Officer, but I opted to join Columbus Caravelle, a cruise ship in the Far East.
-Later I heard Atlanta Forest started trading to South America so maybe the choice was not the best decision in my life as it changed the direction quite drastically.
+Later I heard Atlanta Forest started trading to South America so maybe the choice was not the best decision in my life as it changed the direction of it quite drastically in the coming years.

 No comments: